mall-animist09/teaarakree28/datasets/notes.md

 Data Pipeline IoT RabbitMQ Zero Downtime Deployment JWT Container Orchestration Edge Computing Latency Optimization Agile I find that the harder I work, the more luck I seem to have.
 Performance
-Multi-threading Code Review Distributed Systems DNS Routing Scalability Serverless Artificial Intelligence OAuth Zero Downtime Deployment API Gateway JWT API Database Automation
+Multi-threading Code Review Distributed Systems DNS Routing Scalability Serverless Artificial Intelligence OAuth Zero Downtime Deployment API Gateway JWT API Database Automation Don't be afraid to give up the good to go for the great.
+Database Indexing JWT Optimization I find that the harder I work, the more luck I seem to have.
+Latency Optimization Success doesn’t just find you.
+You have to go out and get it.
+Multi-threading Kubernetes